Ruby Romaine: Filmography

-Character inspiration
+Character origins

 Tracey Ullman describes Romaine as "pure Hollywood white trash."
 She was based on many of the Hollywood union makeup artists sent to make her up over the years.
 Romaine's look was inspired by Romaine Greene, a hairstylist who worked on many of Woody Allen's films.
 The voice was inspired by Florence Aadland, mother to actress Beverly Aadland, who at 15 had an affair with a 48-year-old Errol Flynn.
 Ullman played Florence in the 1991 one-woman Broadway show The Big Love based on the 1961 book of the same name.
-She spent hours listening to audio recordings of the late Florence dictating her memoir to writer Tedd Thomey.
-There are parallels between Ruby Romaine's early days in Hollywood and that of Beverly Aadland's, specifically Aadland's affair with Erroll Flynn.
+She spent hours listening to audio recordings of Florence dictating her memoirs to writer Tedd Thomey.
+There are parallels between Ruby Romaine's early days in Hollywood and that of Beverly Aadland's, specifically Aadland's affair with Errol Flynn.